F3DS-Package/F3DS-Package/README.md

 Status: **DEVELOPMENT**

-Solvers are specialized.
-We need to recompile by changing parameters and methods.
+Solvers are generalized.
+We can change parameters by a configuration file witch writen by JSON or XML file format.
+Of course we can also change a grid and an initial condition.
+We can easily build a solver for any non-viscous fluid using this flamework.
-We are currently working on improving to modify methods/parameters from external files.
+We are currently working on developing a function for computing viscous flux.

 ## Feature

-### Equation Collection
+### F3DS Collection

 - [x] 5 equation model (in collection/five_equation_model.
 Binary name is "f5eq")
     - Additional terms
         - [x] with -K * div(u) term [Kapila 2001]
-        - [ ] with surface tension term [Garrick 2017]
+        - [x] with surface tension term [Garrick 2017]
         - [ ] with viscosity term [Coralic 2014]
-    - Approximate Riemann solvers
-        - [x] HLLC [Toro 1997]
+        - [ ] with cavitation model

 - [ ] Euler equation

-### Flamework
+### F3DS Flamework

 #### EoS

-- EoS
 - [ ] Ideal gas EoS
-- Mixture EoS
 - [x] Stiffened-gas EoS
 - [ ] Noble-Abel Stiffened-gas EoS

+#### Approximate Riemann solvers

+- HLL family
+    - [x] HLLC [Toro 1997]
+    - [ ] HLLE (also called HLL)
+    - [ ] Rusanov
+- AUSM family
+    - [ ] AUSM
+    - [ ] SLAW
+- Rotate Riemann solvers
+    - [ ] Rotate
+    - [ ] Rotate-hybrid

 #### Reconstruction Methods